-• Impact of Change - The proposed edits below include two different options, with Option 2 offering more flexibility in garage placement than Option 2.
-Either amendment option would result in some amount of additional flexibility in configuration for Two-Family, Detached homes with garages.
+• Impact of Change - The proposed edits below include two different options, with Option 2 offering more flexibility in garage placement than Option 1.
+Either amendment option would result in some amount of additional flexibility in configuration for Two-Family, Detached homes with attached garages.
 In addition to allowing for greater flexibility, having the garages in one location often eliminates the need for two curb cuts and additional paving.

-Option 1, the version presented to ZAP in June, minimizes substantive change to the definition while also allowing for greater flexibility.
-The changes in Option 1 would allow garages to touch, or for garage space to touch living space in an adjacent unit.
-This option retains the current requirement for full separation between the two dwelling units.
-Based on past feedback from ZAP that two-units only connected by the garages with no living space above is undesirable, this option includes an amendment to Sec.
-3.4.4.
-F requiring habitable space above the garages if they share a wall.
-1 and 1 1⁄2 story residences would be exempt from this habitable space requirement.
+Option 1, the version presented to ZAP in June, minimizes substantive change to the definition of Two-Family, Detached.
+The changes in Option 1 would allow garages to touch, or for garage space to touch living space in an adjacent unit, by allowing garage to be included in the wall separating two units.
+This option retains the current requirement for full separation between the two dwelling units, which does still limit flexibility in overall configuration.
+Based on past feedback from ZAP that two-units only connected by the garages with no living space above is undesirable, this option also includes an amendment to Sec.
+3.4.4.F requiring habitable space above the garages if they share a wall.
+1 and 1 $\frac{1}{2}$ story residences would be exempt from this habitable space requirement.

-Option 2 offers more flexibility for Two-Family, Detached residences.
-This option simplifies the definition by removing the requirement for full separation between two units.
+Option 2 offers greater flexibility for Two-Family, Detached residences.
+This option simplifies the definition by removing altogether the requirement for full separation between two units, which would result in more flexibility than is proposed in Option 1.
 The changes in Option 2 would also allow garages to touch, or for garage space to touch living space in an adjacent unit.
-This option does not require living space to be located above garages that touch.
+This option does not propose requiring living space to be located above garages that touch.